Arab conquest of Egypt: Siege of Babylon Fortress

-Reinforcements from Madinah
+Reinforcements from Medina

-In July, 'Amr wrote to 'Umar requesting reinforcements, but before the letter reached him, the caliph had already dispatched 4,000 men, mostly veterans of the Syrian campaigns, to bolster Amr's strength.
-Even with the reinforcements, 'Amr was unsuccessful and so, by August, 'Umar had assembled another 4,000-strong force, consisting of four columns, each of 1,000 elite men.
+In July, Amr wrote to Umar requesting reinforcements, but before the letter reached him, the caliph had already dispatched 4,000 men, mostly veterans of the Syrian campaigns, to bolster Amr's strength.
+Even with the reinforcements, Amr was unsuccessful and so, by August, Umar had assembled another 4,000-strong force, consisting of four columns, each of 1,000 elite men.
 Zubayr ibn al-Awwam, a renowned warrior and commander, veteran of the Battle of Yarmouk and once a part of Khalid ibn al-Walid's elite mobile guard, was appointed the supreme commander of the army.

 'Umar had also offered Zubayr the chief command and governorship of Egypt, but Zubayr had declined.
-The column commanders included Miqdad ibn al-Aswad, 'Ubaidah ibn as-Samit and Kharijah ibn Hudhaifah.
+The column commanders included Miqdad ibn Aswad, Ubadah ibn al-Samit and Kharija ibn Hudhafa.
 The reinforcements arrived at Babylon sometime in September 640, bringing the total strength of the Muslim force to 12,000 (and likely far less, given losses incurred), still quite modest.

 It is said that a Coptic soldier, seeing the size of the Muslim force, expressed amazement that such a small force could stand against the Emperor's army, whereto another soldier replied that Arabs could not yield, and had to either emerge victorious or die to the last man.
-In another anecdote, some Roman soldiers refused to fight, saying 'We have small chance against the men who have conquered Chosroes and Caesar in Syria.'
+In another anecdote, some Roman soldiers refused to fight, saying 'We have small chance against the men who have conquered Chosroes and Caesar in Syria.

 Battle of Heliopolis

-When Zubayr arrived, he pointed out to 'Amr that the Roman-garrisoned city of Heliopolis was a short distance away, and that troops from there could relieve the Siege of Babylon.
-To remove this threat, 'Amr went with about half of his men there.
+When Zubayr arrived, he pointed out to Amr that the Roman-garrisoned city of Heliopolis was a short distance away, and that troops from there could relieve the Siege of Babylon.
+To remove this threat, Amr went with about half of his men there.

 The Muslim army reached Heliopolis, 15 km (10 mi) from Babylon, in July 640.
 The city boasted the Sun Temple of the Pharaohs and grandiose monuments and learning institutions.
 There was the danger that forces from Heliopolis could attack the Muslims from the flank while they were engaged with the Roman army at Babylon.

 There was a cavalry clash near the current neighbourhood of Abbaseya.
 The engagement was not decisive, but it resulted in the occupation of the fortress located between the current neighborhoods of Abdyn and Azbakeya.
 The defeated Byzantine soldiers retreated to either the Babylon Fortress or the fortress of Nikiû.
 Zubayr and some of his handpicked soldiers scaled the Heliopolis city wall at an unguarded point and, after overpowering the guards, opened the gates for the army to enter the city.
-After the capture of Heliopolis, 'Amr returned to Babylon.
+After the capture of Heliopolis, Amr returned to Babylon.